malik-l0l/Qr_Generator/README.md

 To run the project in your local environment,Python must be installed on your system and follow these steps:

 1. Clone the repository to your local machine or just copy-paste the code in `qr_gen.py`.
+2. Run `pip install qrcode` in terminal.
-2. Run `py qr_gen.py` in terminal or click on run `▶️` button to get the project started.
+3. Run `py qr_gen.py` in terminal or click on run `▶️` button to get the project started.

 ## 📙 How to Use